-c) What is the length of the conciliation period?

-XIV.
-Disqualification Policy for General Work Requirements

-This section applies to the General Work Requirements, not just to E&T, and should be completed by all States, regardless of whether they operate a mandatory or voluntary E&T program.
+Does the State agency offer a conciliation process? ☐ Yes (Complete the remainder of this section.) ⊠ No (Skip to the next section.)
+Describe the conciliation process and include a reference to State agency policy or directives.
+N/A What is the length of the conciliation period?
+N/A XIV.
+Disqualification Policy for General Work Requirements This section applies to the General Work Requirements, not just to E&T, and should be completed by all States, regardless of whether they operate a mandatory or voluntary E&T program.
 All work registrants are subject to SNAP work requirements at 7 CFR 273.7(a).
 A nonexempt individual who refuses or fails to comply without good cause, as defined at 7 CFR 273.7(i)(2), (i)(3), and (i)(4), with SNAP work requirements will be disqualified and subject to State disqualification periods.
-Noncompliance with SNAP work requirements include voluntarily quitting a job or reducing work hours below 30 hours a month and failing to comply with SNAP E&T (if assigned by the State agency).

-- a) What period before application does the State agency use to determine voluntary quit and/or reduction in work effort without good cause per 7 CFR 273.7(j)(1)? - □ 30 days - \boxtimes 60 days - \Box Other: Click or tap here to enter text.
+Noncompliance with SNAP work requirements includes voluntarily quitting a job or reducing work hours below 30 hours a month, and failing to comply with SNAP E&T (if assigned by the State agency).
+What period before application does the State agency use to determine voluntary quit and/or reduction in work effort without good cause per 7 CFR 273.7(j)(1)? □ 30 days ⊠ 60 days ☐ Other: Click or tap here to enter text.